Unmasking King Richard I: Does the Lionhearted King of England Have a Better Reputation Than He Deserves?

 Holy Roman Emperor Henry VI grants a pardon to Richard I of England. ( Public Domain )

-Shortly after this, Richard left for Normandy and fought against Philip II intermittently for the last few years of his life.
+Shortly after this brief return to his kingdom, Richard left it again.
+This time he headed for Normandy, where he fought against Philip II intermittently for the last few years of his life.

 In 1199, Richard was fighting against Viscount Aimar V of Limoges, who had revolted against him.
 The insignificant castle of Chalus-Chabrol was besieged by Richard, which, according to some sources, was due to Aimar’s refusal to hand over a hoard of gold unearthed by a peasant to the king.
-It was here that Richard was wounded by an arrow.
-He died several days later.
+It was here that King Richard I was wounded by an arrow.
+The lionhearted king died several days later.

 Tomb of Richard I of England at Fontevraud Abbey near Chinon, in Anjou, France. ( Public Domain )